-Musical roads, also called singing roads, rhythmic roadways, melody roads and humming highways, do more than just make music when cars drive over them.
-While cars can get their groove on when driving on these musical roads, there’s a secret to getting to hear the music!
+Musical highways, also called musical roads, singing roads, rhythmic roadways, melody roads and even humming highways, do more than just make music when cars drive over them.
+These cool musical roads are where cars can get their groove on when driving on these musical roads, there’s a secret to getting to hear the music!

 This blog article contains affiliate links.
 Full disclosure here.

-Musical roads aren’t a new thing, even across the globe.
-These roadway tunes have been around for a few decades.
+Musical highways aren’t a new thing, even across the globe.
+These musical road tunes have been around for a few decades.
 In fact, there’s three right here in the United States.
 But, the United States isn’t the only country that has these so-called musical roads.
 Globally, there’s about 10 other countries that have musical roads.

 It takes a lot of engineering know-how to construct a road that ‘makes music’ when you drive on them.